This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 The present, by contrast, was abandoned to the dominion of evil and suffering.

 As G. E. Ladd has pointed out.
-‘The prophetic message is addressed to the people of Israel in a specific historical situation.
+‘The prophetic message is addressed to the people of Israel.
+In a specific historical situation.

-The fundamental argument is that in Christ’s life and work, God has acted to fulfill his redemptive purpose.
-The leading Actor (Jesus) appeared, and the eschatological drama of Jewish hope began.
+The fundamental argument is that in the life and work of Christ.
+God has acted definitely to fulfill his redemptive purpose.

 How Eschatology Has Invaded History.